For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 5. You should pay off your Student Loan as soon as possible

-So, if you try to pay your loan off quickly, you could end up paying off money that you wouldn't have paid back otherwise.
+Repaying early would reduce the amount of interest you pay overall.
+But not all graduates do repay the debt in full before it gets wiped.
+So, if you try to pay your loan off quickly, there's a chance you could end up paying off more money than you would have otherwise.

 6. All universities are allowed to raise tuition fees